 Share the longest night at South Eveleigh

-Sydney’s newest dining, arts and lifestyle destination, South Eveleigh, will be marking the longest night of the year with an exciting two-day event on Friday, June 18 and Saturday, June 19 as part of Destination NSW’s inaugural Sydney Solstice Festival.
-The heritage location at Locomotive Street will be transformed into a medley of activity – fusing performance, art installations, music, food and beverage experiences.
+Sydney’s newest dining, arts and lifestyle destination, South Eveleigh, will be marking the longest night of the year with an exciting two-day event on Friday, June 18 and Saturday, June 19.
+The event is part of Destination NSW’s inaugural Sydney Solstice Festival.
+The heritage site at Locomotive Street will become a medley of activity.
+It will fuse performance, art installations, music, food and beverage experiences.

 A celebration of the city’s world-class food and drink, music, arts and culture, Sydney Solstice will take place from June 8 to 20.
 The program brings together venues, chefs, artists and musicians to showcase the dynamic CBD and surrounding neighbourhoods.

-“Our South Eveleigh community is thrilled to be part of this new program.
-It’s a wonderful way for us to show Sydney who we are, where we’ve come from and what we love to do, and engage with this vibrant, diverse and culturally rich part of our city through exciting events at historic Locomotive Street, the home of my new eatery.”
+“The South Eveleigh community is thrilled to be part of this program.
+It’s a wonderful way to show Sydney who we are, where we’ve come from and what we love to do.
+Also to engage with this vibrant, diverse and culturally rich part of our city through exciting events.”

-Revellers can enjoy a wide array of food and drink, including some of Kwong’s best-known dishes, which will be served at her highly anticipated new eatery, Lucky Kwong – a casual Australian-Cantonese cafeteria-style eatery.
-Also in the precinct are RaRa Chan, Eat Fuh, Steve Costi’s Famous Fish, Fishbowl, Bekya, Pepper Seed Thai, Sushi Hon, Yoho Loco, North Sandwiches and the world’s first permanent no-waste bar – Re by Matt Whiley.
+Revellers can enjoy a wide array of food and drink.
+This will include some of Kwong’s best-known dishes, which will be served at her highly anticipated new eatery, Lucky Kwong.
+Also in the precinct are RaRa Chan, Eat Fuh, Steve Costi’s Famous Fish, Fishbowl, Bekya, Pepper Seed Thai, Sushi Hon, Yoho Loco and North Sandwiches.
+There’s also the world’s first permanent no-waste bar – Re by Matt Whiley.

 The South Eveleigh Community Rooftop Garden, run by Clarence Slockee of Jiwah, will run workshops across the two days, seeking to educate participants on the native flora that’s integral to the Indigenous heritage and land of South Eveleigh.

-The Sydney Solstice winter festival aims to continue to drive the recovery of business affected by COVID-19.
-Taking place in the lead-up to the longest night of the year, the event promises the best of Sydney’s innovation, diversity and vibrant culture, inviting festival goers to immerse themselves in the world on their doorstep.
+The Sydney Solstice winter festival aims to continue to drive the recovery of businesses affected by COVID.
+Taking place in the lead-up to the longest night of the year, the event promises the best of Sydney’s innovation, diversity and vibrant culture.
+It invites festival-goers to immerse themselves in the world on their doorstep.

 The full South Eveleigh program will be announced in the coming weeks.
-For more information, head to southeveleigh.com.au
+For more information, head to the precinct’s website.